Flux-pulse-assisted Readout of a Fluxonium Qubit: Quasi-static Flux Noise

 In this section, we simulate the presence of quasi-static flux noise by adding a constant flux bias offset of $\delta$ during flux-pulse-assisted readout, assuming 25$\%$ measurement efficiency.
 We average over 50 iterations of $\delta$ for 3 different scaling factors.
-In this context, $\delta = \varepsilon x\Phi_{0}$, where $\varepsilon$ is a scaling factor of $10^{-2}, 10^{-3}, \mathrm{or}$ $10^{-4}$, and $x$ is a random number sampled from a Gaussian distribution with a mean of $\mu = 0$ and a variance of $\sigma^{2} = 1$, for each iteration.
+In this context, $\delta$ = $\xi x\Phi_{0}$, where $\xi$ is a scaling factor of $10^{-2}, 10^{-3}, \mathrm{or}$ $10^{-4}$, and $x$ is a random number sampled from a Gaussian distribution with a mean of $\mu = 0$ and a variance of $\sigma^{2} = 1$, for each iteration.
 The literature commonly reports flux noise amplitudes on the order of 1-10 $\mu\Phi_{0}$ observed in superconducting qubit devices \cite{braumuller2020characterizing, kou2017fluxonium, gustavsson2011noise, yoshihara2006decoherence}.
 Thus, the amount of noise we add to our numerical simulations reflects flux noise significantly larger than that observed in state-of-the-art experiments.
-As displayed in Fig.~\ref{fig:flux noise}(a), for the extreme case of $\varepsilon = 10^{-2}$, our SNR after 200 ns is 3 times larger than the SNR with a static readout at sweet-spot with perfect measurement efficiency (refer to red line of Fig.~\ref{fig:ro compare}(a)).
-This corresponds to a readout error of roughly 4$\%$.
-In the cases of $\varepsilon = 10^{-3}$ or $10^{-4}$, there is no substantial deviation from the readout achievable in the presence of zero quasi-static flux noise.
+As displayed in Fig.~\ref{fig:flux noise}(a), for the extreme case of $\xi$ = $10^{-2}$, our SNR after 155 ns is still almost 3 times larger than the SNR achieved with a static readout at sweet-spot with perfect measurement efficiency (refer to red line of Fig.~\ref{fig:ro compare}(a)).
+This corresponds to a readout error of roughly 8$\%$.
+In the cases of $\xi$ = $10^{-3}$ or $10^{-4}$, there is no substantial deviation from the readout achievable in the presence of zero quasi-static flux noise.
+It should be noted that the small peak around 50 ns for $\xi$ = $10^{-2}$ is an artifact of averaging over iterations where the flux pulse overshoots the targeted readout point such that it is closer to the $\ket{2}\leftrightarrow\ket{0}$ avoided crossing, yielding an extremely large dispersive shift magnitude.
+The quasi-static flux noise offset does not improve the readout SNR for short integration times, generally.

-For comparison, we also simulate the single qubit gate fidelity of a Pauli-X gate with a DRAG pulse performed at the sweet-spot in the presence of varying degrees of quasi-static flux noise in order to further characterize the achievable quality of qubit operations in the presence of this decoherence channel.
+To put these numbers into context, we also simulate the single qubit gate fidelity of a Pauli-X gate with a DRAG pulse performed at the sweet-spot in the presence of varying degrees of quasi-static flux noise in order to further characterize the achievable quality of qubit operations in the presence of this decoherence channel.
+Thus, our simulations serve to verify that our flux-pulse-assisted readout scheme is not the limiting factor for overall qubit performance.
 We add the flux noise offset in the same manner which was done for the readout simulations previously discussed.
 Prior to adding the noise, we first optimize the performance of the $X_{\pi}$ rotation.